rareyesdev/react-template/README.md

 ### `express`
 Server

-### `extract-text-webpack-plugin`
-Allows to extract all CSS files to a CSS bundle instead of bundling it with the JS code

 ### `file-loader`
 Webpack loader for files `(png|svg|jpg|gif)`

 ### `html-webpack-plugin`
 For creating `index.html` automatically from a template file and inject JS and CSS bundles

+### `mini-css-extract-plugin`
+Allows to extract all CSS files to a CSS bundle instead of bundling it with the JS code

 ### `morgan`
 Logger middleware for Express